 If you are employing a placement service to help find a residential care provider, we are happy to work closely with them as well.

 As part of our aged care advice process, we become Services Australia/DVA nominees for a period of six months.
 This includes checking that your fees have been calculated correctly by Department of Human Services (you might be surprised) and also providing quarterly updates to them regularly during this initial entry period.

 In addition, we will also help you to complete the forms that Services Australia require, including a new age pension application if you are not already claiming.
 The SA457 (Request for a Combined Assets and Income Assessment) alone is 25 pages!

 Acting as an Enduring Power of Attorney (EPA) for a parent, spouse or family member can be a complex experience.
 Sage Care Advice can give you the third party perspective to help you make the right financial decisions for your loved one.
 Our service includes written recommendations (the SOA) which can provide you with back up should other family members or parties ever question your decisions.

-DHS recalculates Means Tested Fees and Daily Accommodation Contributions every three months, so it is essential that this information is kept up to date on their records.
+Services Australia recalculates Means Tested Fees and Daily Accommodation Contributions every three months, so it is essential that this information is kept up to date on their records.
 We also understand that work and family commitments can make this difficult.

 To help with this, we also offer an optional service to remain as Services Australia/DVA nominees for the person in care.
 This means that, with your help, we can keep Services Australia up to date with your loved one’s assets and income and assist with any requests you receive from these government departments.